 Now we need to figure out what to do with the tiny sliver of side yard that we promised to Hal.
 I’ve been reading posts from Chris Loves Julia and Studio McGee on well designed outdoor spaces for kids.
 That might turn into a project for next summer.

-I owe a couple huge thank you’s: to Wildenauer Design Co. for bringing this space to life, to Room & Board for helping furnish this space with smart, modern outdoor furniture, and to Forno Bravo for this beautiful hunk of a pizza oven.
+I owe a couple huge thank you’s: to Wilde North for bringing this space to life, to Room & Board for helping furnish this space with smart, modern outdoor furniture, and to Forno Bravo for this beautiful hunk of a pizza oven.
 Off to work on my wood fired pizza game.